Sign-up for {N}power to get exclusive discounts, newsletters, members-only features, and more!

 [ii] Westfall, C., Flores-Morales, A. L., Robinson, J. I., Lynch, A. J. L., Hultgren, S., Henderson, J. P., Levin, P. A. (2019).
 The widely used antimicrobial triclosan induces high levels of antibiotic tolerance in vitro and reduces antibiotic efficiency up to 100-fold in vivo.
 Antimicrobial Agents and Chemotherapy.
 63 (5), e02312-18.
 DOI: 10.1128/AAC.02312-18

-** We do allow some artificial colors in our hair color and nail polish brands because unfortunately at this time there are no permanent hair colors or long-lasting nail polishes with natural colors.
-Even so, we believe that our hair color and nail polish brands are a better choice for consumers and the environment than conventional products.
+**We do allow some artificial colors in our hair color, nail polish, and makeup brands because unfortunately at this time there are no permanent hair colors, long-lasting nail polishes, and minimal makeup lines with natural colors.
+Even so, we believe that our hair color, nail polish, and makeup brands are a better choice for consumers and the environment than conventional products.

 [i] Food Dyes - Center for Science in the Public Interest. (n.d.).
 Retrieved from https://cspinet.org/sites/default/files/attachment/food-dyes-rainbow-of-risks.pdf